Code-Institute-Submissions/ZestyTails/README.md

     * **Contact form** - changes size depending on the screen size, making it easier for the user to fill out the form details.

 ### Bugs

+Below are a list of issues encountered that do not have a resolution:

   * **On Iphone8 - IOS 13.3 & Iphone XR - Safari/Chrome/Edge the background image is extra zoomed in** - it seems that IOS
     [does not support](https://www.quirksmode.org/css/backgroundattachment.html) 'background-attachment: fixed'.
-I have seen plenty of workarounds on stackoverflow, but nothing seems like an easy fix.
+I tried to change the background-attachment from 'fixed' to 'scroll', which seems to work, as per the above article, but this is not the visual preferred for this website.
+This is a known browser issue.
   * **Youtube video 'iframe' not showing on 24" desktop [1920x1200]** - on the home page, the video is not visible on the 24" desktop testing.
 If we click on the location of the video this starts playing, but remains hidden.
 We can only see the text on the left side of the section.
-I have not found a fix for this.
   * As mentioned above, when I validate my css code on the [W3C CSS validation](https://jigsaw.w3.org/css-validator/) page, there are several warnings (34), but these are all the changes made by [Auto-prefixer](https://autoprefixer.github.io/) to make sure the css has all prefixes it needs, in order to work properly on all modern browsers.
 The Auto-prefixer changed mainly my header's background image styling by removing the
     ```-webkit-background-size: cover; -moz-background-size: cover; -o-background-size: cover;``` and adding other display properties.
 Not sure if this caused
-    the error on IOS Safari afterwards.
+    the error on IOS afterwards.

 ---